KaisenOrg/kaisen/README.md

 ### 3. Knowledge Validation & Reputation (Proof-of-Learning)

-Kaizen introduces a reliable infrastructure to authenticate acquired skills, replacing generic certificates with immutable technical proof:
+Kaisen introduces a reliable infrastructure to authenticate acquired skills, replacing generic certificates with immutable technical proof:

 - **NFT Certificates**: Completing a track generates an NFT that verifiably proves mastery.
 - **Social Recognition**: NFT credentials can be shared on LinkedIn and other networks, with verified blockchain authenticity.